 At the end of the semester, you will present your work to your peers.
 The presentation will consist of a demonstration of your project along with a brief explanation of your project and results.
 Your presentation should include what you learned working on your project, challenges faced, results (if any), etc.

 We understand that student life is busy and schedule conflicts can arise.
-In exchange for requiring attendance, we will drop three attendance grades, no questions asked.
+In exchange for requiring attendance at lectures, we will drop one lecture attendance grade, no questions asked.
 These drops are meant for conflicts that you have control over, such as a vacation or job interviews.

 If you have a required conflict (e.g. an exam in another class), please notify course staff ahead of time and we will excuse your absence.
-If you have a sudden illness or have a sudden death in the family, please refer to the CS 241 absence policy.
+If you have a sudden illness or other personal emergencies, please refer to the CS 241 absence policy.

-- Projects may be done in teams of up to 3 people; if you want to work on a larger team, ask us first
+- Projects may be done in teams of 2 or 3 people; if you want to work alone or on a larger team, ask us first

 - Your project should be novel to you and your partners.
 We want you to explore new things!